alexiam10/reports/minutes.md

 - [ ] **Lost & Found Storage**.
 Sort baggages in some way and using vertical space as storage (done via elevator)
 - [ ] **Carwash**.
 A robot sorts baggage into clean and dirty.
 Then all dirty baggages are getting cleaned like a carwash.
 - [ ] **Platics warpper**.
 From NFC those baggages that are type wrap are wrapped and then sorted somewhere else.
+- [ ] **Alphabet sorter**.
+Each baggage has a letter assigned the robot sorts by letter then from user input outputs the correct text.
+This idea can be extended to work with the other group that manages storage related functionality.

 **Possible cool features that can be implemented:**